 What if I said as a craft beer lover from the US, the home of artisan breweries, that I found my favorite craft beer brand in Budapest of all places?

-For the last few weeks I obsessed over the “Hungarian craft beer revolution” that gave birth to their exceptional brews and put them on the craft beer map of the world.
-And the origin of Hungarian artisan beer brewing is a truly unique and amusing one that starts with the end of Communism in the country.
+Ruin bars in Budapest are great and all but the last few weeks I just couldn’t get the “Hungarian craft beer revolution” out of my head.
+This relatively recent phenomenon gave birth to their exceptional brew culture and put Hungary on the beer map of the world.
+The origins of Hungarian artisan beer brewing is a truly unique and amusing story that starts with the end of Communism in the country.

 After some research and a long night of insightful (and hazy eyed) conversations in a pub, I managed to dig up the fascinating true story of this unique Hungarian liquor and make sense of the love Hungarian people have for their amazing brews.